How to make butter and buttermilk from cream: an easy food science project for kids.

 The cream is just starting to thicken…

 And then, once it’s gone past the ‘whipped cream stage’, begins to turn into butter.
 You can clearly see a colour and texture change, with the yellow butter separating from the white buttermilk.
+(The colour change is especially amazing – how can yellow butter appear from cream?)

 A few more seconds of whipping, and the butter starts to clump together.